Rain garden - Karabar (Upper Molonglo)

 ACT Healthy Waterways identified this site as a priority early in the project as it is upstream of the Molonglo River, Jerrabomberra Wetlands and Lake Burley Griffin.

-An existing cycle path will be relocated to the east.
+An existing cycle path has been relocated to the east.

 Some areas of the site may remain closed to the public past this point to allow for additional planting or for plants to become established.